Tuesday, September 29, 2009

 A Dessert Glutton's Birthday

-When the guests showed up we also had a Strawberry Meringue Cake and a Blueberry Cheese Cake.
+When the guests showed up we also had a strawberry meringue cake and a blueberry cheese cake.

 We had a full house (25+/-) with loads of kids.

-I'm not sure who had more fun, Zach and Ethan having so many friends over or Chris who loves dessert and people to share it with.
+I'm not sure who had more fun.
+Was it Zach and Ethan, who had so many friends over, or Chris, who loves dessert and people to share it with?
+HAPPY 32nd BIRTHDAY CHRIS!